MKLab-ITI/pygrank/tutorials/graph_filters.md

 Args:
  * *t:* Optional.
 How many hops until the importance of new nodes starts decreasing.
 Default value is 5.
  * *to_scipy:* Optional.
 Method to extract a scipy sparse matrix from a networkx graph.
 If None (default), pygrank.algorithms.utils.preprocessor is used with keyword arguments automatically extracted from the ones passed to this constructor.
  * *convergence:* Optional.
 The ConvergenceManager that determines when iterations stop.
-If None (default), a ConvergenceManager with keyword arguments automatically extracted from the ones passed to this constructor.
+If None (default), a ConvergenceManager is used with keyword arguments automatically extracted from the ones passed to this constructor.

 Example: